s-heins/articles/git/03 Git blob and tree objects during the status lifecycle/Git blob and tree objects during the status lifecycle.md

 ```

 The object hashes for top-level-file (`514ef30`), sub-level-dir (`3a2e7f0`), and third-level-file (`1e86cd8`) have not changed, only the ones that lead us to second-level-file.md have changed, so the hash for the file itself and the ones for the trees that contain it.

-## To do

-Does git delete the old objects?

-* what are Merkel trees?
-* what do I want to just mention, what do I still want to include?